dnaka91/mabo/book/src/guide/creating.md

 The following list describes available collection types.
 Note that the `T`, `K` and `V` are type parameters, meaning they can be replaced with any other type:

-- Vectors `vec<T>`: A list of values, sometimes called a dynamic array or list as well.
+- Vectors `Vec<T>`: A list of values, sometimes called a dynamic array or list as well.

-- Hash maps `hash_map<K, V>`: Mapping from a keys to values.
+- Hash maps `HashMap<K, V>`: Mapping from a keys to values.
 Each entry is unique and inserting a new entry will take place of any previously existing entry.

-- Hash sets `hash_set<T>`: The same as a hash map, but without an associated value.
+- Hash sets `HashSet<T>`: The same as a hash map, but without an associated value.
 This enforces that all elements are unique, in contrast to a vector.

 ### Special types

 Lastly there are a few special types and not all of them are mentioned here.
 They have very specific use cases and only the most common ones are shown:

-- Optionals `option<T>`: Values that might not always be present.
+- Optionals `Option<T>`: Values that might not always be present.
 There can be some value or none at all.

-- Non-zero `non_zero<T>`: Some type that is guaranteed to not be empty.
+- Non-zero `NonZero<T>`: Some type that is guaranteed to not be empty.
 What empty exactly means, depends on the type itself.
 For example, an integer might never be zero, or a string might never have zero characters.